 facilitating workshops on the use of creative expression and peer support for recovery

-creating a manual and training programme for adult facilitators of self-help groups
+creating a manual and training programme for facilitators of peer support groups

 running training courses to help set up self-help groups